 7) Managing Budget and Keeping Costs under Control

-A number of times, Budgeting is often the overlooked as the part of restaurant management.
+Many times, Budgeting is often the overlooked as the part of restaurant management.
 A budget is a financial plan designed to forecast the sales your restaurant can achieve and the expenses required for achieving those sales.
 It is the duty of the manager to keep a daily or weekly tracking of the expenses to keep the costs under control.
 The manager should also come up with ways to effectively manage the restaurant’s budget and accordingly keep the restaurant costs under control.

 Few ways in which the manager can keep the costs in control are: